BEST California Bad Faith Insurance Attorneys Near You

 What is Bad Faith?

-Bad faith insurance practices occur when an insurance company fails to honor its obligations under an insurance policy they have sold, violating the trust policyholders place in it.
-At its foundation, insurance coverage is a contract between the policyholder pays premiums, and in return, the insurance company agrees to:
+Bad faith insurance practices arise when an insurance company fails to fulfill its obligations under the terms of the insurance policy it has sold, thereby breaching the trust that policyholders place in the insurer.
+At its core, insurance coverage represents a contract in which the policyholder pays premiums, and in exchange, the insurance company agrees to:

 - Provide coverage